Part of the

 Grateful acknowledgement is made to the late Bill Cutler for having had the foresight to create a record of aspects of Streetly life in the 1940s; and also to Kate Cutler for making them available to staffshomeguard and generously permitting their use in this website.

-Further acknowledgement is made to members of the Streetly History Facebook group and the Birmingham History Forum for providing useful informations; and to other sources including The Library of Scotland, Google Street View and Britain from Above.
+Further acknowledgement is made to members of the Streetly History Facebook group and the Birmingham History Forum for providing useful information; and to other sources including The Library of Scotland, Google Street View and Britain from Above.

 Images from the Parish Hall and the anti-aircraft installation are © Kate Cutler 2023